susannalles/DHPracticum_Spring23/about.md

 3. Appreciate the value of open access and open source to share and reuse code and data;
 4. Deepen their knowledge with programming languages;
 5. Gather, produce, understand, analyze, process and use data with different digital methods and tools;
-6. Strengthen their ability to evaluate and criticize digital sources and data; 5.
-Understand the relevance to apply and use design critically;
+6. Strengthen their ability to evaluate and criticize digital sources and data;
+7. Understand the relevance to apply and use design critically;
-7. Acquire the capacity to outline a digital infrastructure to publish and preserve a digital outcome; 7.
-Work collaboratively.
+8. Acquire the capacity to outline a digital infrastructure to publish and preserve a digital outcome;
+9. Work collaboratively.

 ## Course Readings, and additional hands-on work:
 This course has a relatively small amount of general readings, since it prioritize a hands-on dedication.
 However, this list might be modified depending on the student’s projects.
 Also, as it is specified in the assignments section, each student has to complement it with an annotated bibliography with readings relevant to his/her project.
 Additionally, students have to be aware that this course involves hands-on work that must be performed outside the classroom before every session.
-Most of the time this work will consist on the completion of online tutorials and exercises to be discussed then in class.
+Most of the time, this work will consist on the completion of online tutorials and exercises to be discussed then in class.

 ## Requirements

-1. Active participation
+1. Attendance and active participation

 2. Exercises